bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ### Reduce Traffic

-Some node operators need to deal with bandwith caps imposed by their ISPs.
+Some node operators need to deal with bandwidth caps imposed by their ISPs.

 By default, bitcoin-core allows up to 125 connections to different peers, 8 of which are outbound.
 You can therefore, have at most 117 inbound connections.